La Cage aux Folles (musical): Recordings

 There are several cast recordings available for the show, including the Original Broadway cast, the Original Australian cast and the 2010 Broadway revival cast.
 No recording was made for the 2004 revival.

-Albin's Act I finale number, "I Am What I Am", was recorded by Gloria Gaynor and proved to be one of her biggest hits.
-It was also recorded by other artists, including Shirley Bassey, Tony Bennett, Pia Zadora, and John Barrowman.
+Albin's Act I finale number, "I Am What I Am", was recorded by Gloria Gaynor for her 1984 album I Am Gloria Gaynor and proved to be one of her biggest hits.
+It was also recorded by other artists, including Shirley Bassey, Tony Bennett, Pia Zadora and John Barrowman.
 It also became a rallying cry of the Gay Pride movement.

 Perry Como recorded "The Best of Times" for his 1987 album Today.

-A rendition of “The Best of Times” was performed by the cast through various stunts during the finale of Jackass 2.
+A rendition of "The Best of Times" was performed by the cast through various stunts during the finale of the 2006 film Jackass Number Two.

 Awards and nominations

 La Cage became the first musical to twice win the Tony for Best Revival, in addition to its original Best Musical Tony: a triumph for all its Broadway productions.
 The show has garnered five nominations for Tony Award for Best Actor in a Musical from its three Broadway productions, twice for actors in the role of Georges and three times for those in the role of Albin; winning the award twice, both for actors playing Albin.